 This investigation primarily addresses research focus areas F2 (to understand the plasma processes that accelerate and transport particles), F3 (to understand the ion-neutral interactions in space), H3 (to understand the coupling of the Earth's magnetosphere-ionosphere-atmosphere system, and its response to external and internal forcing), and W4 (to understand and characterize the space weather effects on and within terrestrial and planetary environments).
-The MEDICI mission addresses all of the Solar and Space Physics Decadal SWMI Science Challenges, but with greater emphasis on SWMI-3 (determine how coupling and feedback between the magnetosphere, ionosphere, and thermosphere govern the dynamics of the coupled system in its response to the variable solar wind) and SWMI-4 (critically advance the physical understanding of magnetospheres and their coupling to ionospheres and thermospheres by comparing models against observations from different magnetospheric systems).
+This mission addresses all of the Solar and Space Physics Decadal SWMI Science Challenges, but with greater emphasis on SWMI-3 (determine how coupling and feedback between the magnetosphere, ionosphere, and thermosphere govern the dynamics of the coupled system in its response to the variable solar wind) and SWMI-4 (critically advance the physical understanding of magnetospheres and their coupling to ionospheres and thermospheres by comparing models against observations from different magnetospheric systems).

 This science target addresses key goals of two missions identified in the 2009 Heliophysics Roadmap: